docker/docs/docker-for-windows/index.md

 Welcome to Docker Desktop!

-This page contains information about Docker Desktop for Windows Community (Stable and Edge) releases.
+This page contains information about Docker Desktop Community (Stable and Edge) releases.
 For information about Docker Desktop Enterprise (DDE) releases, see [Docker Desktop Enterprise](/ee/desktop/).

 Docker is a full development platform for creating containerized applications.
-Docker Desktop for Windows is the best way to get started with Docker _on Windows_.
+Docker Desktop is the best way to get started with Docker _on Windows_.

 > See [Install Docker Desktop](install.md){: target="_blank" class="_"} for information on system requirements and Stable and Edge channels.